sdcondon/FlUnit/README.md

     .ThenReturns((wi, th, retVal) => retVal.Should().BeTrue())
     .And((wi, th, retVal) => th.IsProcessed.Should().BeTrue())
     .And((wi, th, retVal) => wi.HasProcessed.Should().BeTrue());
+    // NB: No call required to build a test from a builder - builders with at least one declared assertion
+    // are implicitly convertible to Test instances.

   // You may find that a single 'given' clause returning an anonymous
   // object makes for more readable tests (separate given clauses is more useful when